 In 2005, he sold the schools to Regis Corp. and in 2007, Martin's College of Cosmetology joined Empire Beauty Schools during the Regis School Division merger with Empire Beauty Schools.

-John Martin decided to return to the business in 2015, when he founded the ideals of The Academy of Beauty Professionals, located in Appleton, Green Bay and Madison.
+John Martin decided to return to the business in 2015 when he founded the ideals of The Academy of Beauty Professionals, located in Appleton, Green Bay, and Madison.
 While his ideas inspired the school's culture, his son, David Martin Kwitek serves as president.
-Academy of Beauty Professionals schools are owned and operated by House of Heavilin of Blue Springs Inc.